wing5wong/artisan-whs-static/source/_announcements/2024-03-25_student-achievement-conferences.md

 Mr Pete Coombs (Mathematics)
 Mrs Claire Libeau (Social Sciences)
 Mr Andrew Lock (Physical Education & Health)
 If you need to contact them, please do so via email or leave a message at school and they will contact you.

+**Important message to parents of students that have MS DEVI for MATHEMATICS.**

+There are two Ms Devi's in our Mathematics Department.
+Ms Rajneeta DEVI  (DR on the students timetable)
+Ms Sharuna DEVI   (DES on the students timetable)
+Please chose the correct Ms Devi.

-Any queries or difficulties in booking your appointment times please phone 349 0177 after the Easter Break.
+Any queries or difficulties in booking your appointment times please phone 349 0177.